albertattard/java-boot-camp/docs/12-streams/01-streams.md

 ## Streams

+Note: This section is about the data sequence concept, not about Input/OutputStreams that are used to e.g. read/write files.

+Streams are conceptually a sequence of data of any kind.
+They are not a data structure like a list.
+You can imagine a Stream like a conveyor belt in a factory: At the beginning of the first belt, the material is raw.
+Then it gets modified, combined, unused material is filtered out, and finally you have one or multiple new products created from the material.
+The set of material in the beginning and the set of products in the end are like data structures (e.g. a List, Set, Map ...), while the conveyor belts in between are the Streams which transformed them from one data structure to the other.

 Streams were introduced in Java 8 as a wrapper for collections.
 Streams are typically used to access all elements of a collection and filter them or use them in functions.
 Streams are usually a lot shorter than equivalent code not utilizing them, and easier to read.

 Most Stream functions expect an implementation of a functional interface as input, which we simplify to either a method reference (e.g. `String::isBlank`) or a lambda (e.g. `someString -> someString.contains("Hello")`).